Skip to content

 HTTP/1.1 200 OK

-SlashDB also allows a two parameters credentials in this authentication method - app id and api key.
+SlashDB also supports an API key split into two parameters, an appid and an apikey.
 This may come handy when integrating with API management systems like Red Hat 3scale API Management.
-By default header and query string argument would be:

 curl -i 'http://localhost/db/Chinook2.json' \